 - Caring people that do like-kind jobs

-- Job-related learning objective
+- Job-related learning objectives

-- User-friendly facilitation mechanism
+- A user-friendly facilitation mechanism

 Take the earlier safety training example.
 These people do the same kind of job (ingredient 1: safety management).
 And they’re really caring people (also ingredient 1)—I’ve met them at conferences.
 Every day, they’re looking to equip themselves with knowledge that would help them get things done better, faster, or cheaper (ingredient 2).
 They ask themselves questions such as, “Why create a new safety inspection form when another safety manager probably has one already?”
-For their facilitation mechanism (ingredient 3), they use Bloomfire, and it’s working out so well that they’re launching more Bloomfires.
+For their facilitation mechanism (ingredient 3), they use Bloomfire, and it’s working out so well that they’re launching more communities.

 User-friendly.
 User-friendly.
 User-friendly.